 As an aspiring tattooist living in Connecticut, Rhode Island, Massachusetts or somewhere else in New England, it can be frustrating trying to figure out how to get started on a tattoo apprenticeship.
 Though there are hundreds of tattoo shops and tattoo artists in the big eastern metropolitan cities like Boston, Providence, and New Haven, there aren’t too many who are looking for tattoo apprentices.
 And even fewer who want to spend time answering questions from aspiring tattoo artists about their business and career.
 So you may be left feeling like you’re on your own as you try to figure out how to land a tattoo apprenticeship in New England.

 At this point, you might be on the verge of giving up your dream of a tattooing career because the obstacles seem too great.
 Maybe you’ve got a steady job and simply can’t make ends meet if you quit it to start and apprenticeship working reception in a tattoo studio.
 Or maybe you’ve just been told “no” when you’ve showed your portfolio to your favorite tattoo artist and asked them to teach you.
+Just because someone is a great artist, it doesn’t mean they would make a great teacher either.
 We’ve heard these stories and more!
 It might seem like it’s nearly impossible to get a tattoo apprenticeship in New England, but we’ve got good news for you: you can learn to tattoo and we’re ready to mentor you through every step of the process at Body Art & Soul Tattoos!
 From learning how to create solid tattoo designs to getting the 2,000+ hours of experience you need for your license, we’re there for you.
 And our tattoo studio in New Haven, CT is an easy commute from pretty much anywhere in New England including the Hartford, Boston, and Providence metro areas.

 We’ve trained over 150 tattooists, so we know a lot about what it’s like when you’re trying to figure out how to start your tattoo career.
 That’s why we’ve pulled together our top 5 pieces of advice for aspiring tattoo artists about how to get a tattoo apprenticeship in New England.